-If you want to use your drive on a network where all or most of the devices use dynamic IP addresses supplied by a DHCP server, set the rotary switch to "F".
+If you want to use your drive on a network where all or most of the devices use dynamic IP addresses supplied by a DHCP server, you may set up the drive to use DHCP in ST ConfiguratorTM.
 When the drive is connected to the network and powered on, it will obtain an IP address and a subnet mask from the server that is compatible with your PC.
 The only catch is that you won't know what address the server assigns to your drive.
 ST Configurator can find your drive using the Drive Discovery feature, as long as your network isn't too large.
 With the drive connected to the network and powered on, select Drive Discovery from the Drive menu.